joemasilotti/bridge-components/components/location/README.md

 ### Android

-To access the user's location on Android, add the following permissions to your AndroidManifest.xml.
+To access the user's location on Android, add the following permissions to your `AndroidManifest.xml`.

 ```
 <uses-permission android:name="android.permission.ACCESS_FINE_LOCATION" />